Manisha-CM/Advanced-Physical-Design-Workshop-Using-OpenLANE-SKY130/README.md

 # Advanced-Physical-Design-Workshop-Using-OpenLANE-SKY130

 ![image](https://user-images.githubusercontent.com/86793947/124155404-14087880-dab4-11eb-8824-a9484566fc18.png)

 ## TABLE OF CONTENTS

 ### ABOUT THIS WORKSHOP
-   A 5 day workshop focusing on both theoritical and practical concepts of the RTL to GDSII flow with the help of opensource tool OpenLANE .The tool used the Google Skywater 130nm PDK files for the implementation.

 ### DAY 1-Introduction to Open Source EDA'S,openLANE and SKY130
 ```
 1.How to talk to computers